PokePiece/Windmatrix/README.md

 ## 🌟 Vision & Goal

-**The Void** transcends traditional information platforms by focusing on **"raw and distilled intelligence."** This means knowledge that has been refined to its most potent, useful core, offering profound insights and practical utility rather than casual or ephemeral content.
+**The Nerves** transcends traditional information platforms by focusing on **"raw and distilled intelligence."** This means knowledge that has been refined to its most potent, useful core, offering profound insights and practical utility rather than casual or ephemeral content.
 It aims to be the definitive, publicly accessible, global superstructure for shared human knowledge.

 * **Any Form, Any Domain:** The platform is fundamentally agnostic to the type of intelligence (AI prompts, code snippets, documentation, recipes, scientific breakthroughs, etc.) and its domain, fostering cross-disciplinary learning.
-* **Collaborative Ecosystem:** Designed as an open and collaborative platform, "The Void" empowers anyone to contribute their unique insights, enriching a shared global knowledge base.
+* **Collaborative Ecosystem:** Designed as an open and collaborative platform, "The Nerves" empowers anyone to contribute their unique insights, enriching a shared global knowledge base.
 * **Profound & Actionable Value:** Prioritizing depth and utility, it serves as a go-to resource for individuals seeking to expand understanding, solve complex problems, and contribute meaningfully to collective intelligence.

 ## ✨ Features (Current & Planned)